 Many leases allow landlords to recover payments from leaseholders that are neither ground rent or service charges and historically these were not regulated.
-This led to the inevitable abuse of landlords charging way whatever they liked.
+This led to the inevitable abuse of landlords charging whatever they liked.
 The (then) LVT had no jurisdiction in the area of determining the ‘reasonableness’ of those costs, so leaseholders had tremendous difficulty in challenging them.
-So, under Schedule 11 (s158) of the Commonhold and Leasehold Reform Act 2002 came the new legal category to protect leaseholders – ‘Administration Charges’ and landlords could charge ‘administration costs’ for the following:
+So, under Schedule 11 (s158) of the Commonhold and Leasehold Reform Act 2002 came the new legal category to protect leaseholders – ‘Administration Charges’ allowing landlords to charge ‘administration costs’ for the following:

 - The consideration of and granting of approvals under the lease for structural alterations, sub-letting or selling;

 - Providing information such as Replying to Pre-Contract Enquiries that usually arise in connection with the sale of leasehold properties;

 - Charges that may arise from a breach or alleged breach of covenant.

 - The landlord providing documents (or any other party such as a managing agent providing them);

 - A breach (or alleged) breach of the lease terms.

 Again, like service charges, administration charges will either be ‘fixed’ or ‘variable’.
 If leaseholders want to challenge the reasonableness of the former, the only way they can do so is to apply to the First Tier Tribunal for a lease variation. on the grounds that either:

 - The administration charge specified in the lease is unreasonable.